mcllsti/MilestoneApplication/README.md

     private static final String pass = "";
     private static final String db = "milestones";
 ```

+Once setup and running - you can navigate to `http://localhost:9001/` to access the application.

 If you experience any issues, please contact cconno208@caledonian.ac.uk

 ******